-a.
-Employees' and Association grievances shall be recognized and reviewed in accordance with this policy.

-- b.
-The purposes of this policy are: - (1) To resolve grievances informally at the employee-supervisor level, if possible; - (2) To provide an orderly procedure for reviewing and resolving grievances promptly; - (3) To determine and correct, if possible, the causes of grievances; and, - (4) To encourage communication between employees and those of higher authority.
+- a.
+Employees' and Association grievances shall be recognized and reviewed in accordance with this policy. - b.
+The purposes of this policy are: - 1.
+To resolve grievances informally at the employee-supervisor level, if possible; - 2.
+To provide an orderly procedure for reviewing and resolving grievances promptly; - 3.
+To determine and correct, if possible, the causes of grievances; and,

-8.2 DEFINITIONS
+4. To encourage communication between employees and those of higher authority.

+9.2.
+Definitions
-a.
-A grievance is a complaint of one (1) or a group of employees, or a dispute between the County and the Association, involving the interpretation, application, or enforcement of the express terms of the Memorandum.

-b.
-As used in this procedure the term "immediate supervisor" means the individual who assigns, reviews and directs the work of an employee.

-c.
-As used in this procedure the term "party" means an employee, the Association, or the County.
+- a.
+A grievance is a complaint of one (1) or a group of employees, or a dispute between the County and the Association, involving the interpretation, application, or enforcement of the express terms of this Agreement. - b.
+As used in this procedure the term "immediate supervisor" means the individual who assigns, reviews and directs the work of an employee. - c.
+As used in this procedure the term "party" means an employee, the Association, or the County. - d.

-d.
 As used herein, representative or Association representative, if an employee of the County, refers to an employee designated as such pursuant to Subsection 1.2-d.

-8.3 GENERAL PROVISIONS
+9.3.
+General Provisions

-a.
+- a.
 Each party involved in a grievance shall act quickly so that the grievance may be resolved promptly.
-Every effort should be made to complete action within the time limits contained in the grievance procedure, but with the written consent of both parties the time limitation for any step may be extended.

-b.
-An employee may be assisted in presenting a grievance by a representative of their choice.
+Every effort should be made to complete action within the time limits contained in the grievance procedure, but with the written consent of both parties the time limitation for any step may be extended. - b.
+An employee may be assisted in presenting a grievance by a representative of their choice. - c.

-c.
 An employee may present a grievance while on duty.
 An employee while on duty may present another employee's grievance.
 The use of County time for this purpose shall be reasonable.
 The appointing authority shall determine what constitutes reasonable time.
-The County Executive may issue general instructions on what constitutes reasonable time.
+The County Executive may issue general instructions on what constitutes reasonable time. - d.

-d.
 An employee shall bring only grievances as defined in Subsection 8.2-a. to the formal grievance procedure.
-If an employee's complaint does not fall within the definition of a grievance, the appointing authority shall advise the employee how to proceed if he/she wishes to pursue the complaint.
+If an employee's complaint does not fall within the definition of a grievance, the appointing authority shall advise the employee how to proceed if they wish to pursue the complaint. - e.

-e.
 The grievance procedure may be used by an employee without fear of prejudice.
 Reprisals shall not be taken against an employee for submitting a grievance.
-Supervisors and other management representatives shall not delay or suppress submission and orderly consideration of a grievance.

-f.
-At any step in the grievance procedure, the appointing authority, or designated representative, may consult with the County Executive, Director of Personnel Services, County Counsel or other County administrative official in an effort to clarify an issue, or to interpret personnel policy or rules and regulations.
+Supervisors and other management representatives shall not delay or suppress submission and orderly consideration of a grievance. - f.
+At any step in the grievance procedure, the appointing authority, or designated representative, may consult with the County Executive, Director of Personnel

-g.
-All communications pertaining to employee grievances shall be confidential and shall not be discussed except with the employee or representative and the appropriate supervisory personnel.
+- Services, County Counsel or other County administrative official in an effort to clarify an issue, or to interpret personnel policy or rules and regulations. - g.
+All communications pertaining to employee grievances shall be confidential and shall not be discussed except with the employee or representative and the appropriate supervisory personnel. - h.

-h.
 The County Executive and the appointing authority each may issue such supplemental procedures and instructions as may be necessary to implement this policy.